macroquest/docs/main/developing/debugging.md

 # Crash To Desktop

+!!! warning

+    this information is obsolete and needs to be revised!

 ## Necessary Information

 1. We need to know the actual error.
 The address, the address that was probably trying to be read, etc. Copy and paste from the debugger.